jonnycrunch/nightfall/zkp/code/README-trusted-setup.md

 - Run the following zokrates commands within a mounted container:
   - compile
   - setup
-  - compute-witness (if the optional -a argument is given)
   - export-verifier
 - Save any newly created files in path/to/nightfall/zkp/code/gm17/parent-dir-of-pcode/